-Basilica di Santa Croce (Basilica of the Holy Cross) is a beautiful Franciscan church situated in Piazza di Santa Croce, in Florence.
-Here, Michelangelo Buonarroti, one of the greatest sculptors of all time, is buried.
+Basilica di Santa Croce (Basilica of the Holy Cross) is a beautiful Franciscan church located in Piazza di Santa Croce, in Florence.
+The church is the burial place of Michelangelo Buonarroti, one of the greatest sculptors of all time.

-It is said that, in the year 1211, Saint Francis arrived in Florence.
-In a little island created by the Arno River, there was a chapel dedicated to the Holy Cross which would be donated to Saint Francis and from which the present church would take the name.
+According to legend, in 1211, Saint Francis of Assisi arrived in Florence.
+On a little island created by the Arno River, there was a chapel dedicated to the Holy Cross, which was donated to Saint Francis, and from which the current church borrowed the name.

-The construction of the church started in 1294, after a project elaborated probably by Arnolfo di Cambio, one of the most important architects of that time.
-Over time, many great artists worked here, such as Giotto, Taddeo and Agnolo Gaddi, Maso di Banco, Giovanni da Milano, Brunelleschi and Michelozzo.
+The building of the church started in 1294, after a project elaborated probably by Arnolfo di Cambio, one of the most important architects of that time.
+During its construction, many great artists worked here, such as Giotto di Bondone, Taddeo and Agnolo Gaddi, Maso di Banco, Giovanni da Milano, Filippo Brunelleschi and Michelozzo.

-Due to floods and epidemics, the basilica was finished at the end of the 14th century and was consecrated in 1442 by Pope Eugenio IV.
-With many difficulties, the last works were done until 1504, but then the funding came to an end and the church remained without a façade.
+Due to floods and epidemics, the basilica was finished at the end of the 14th century, and consecrated in 1442 by Pope Eugenio IV.
+With many financial difficulties, the last works were completed in 1504.
+Around that time, the funding came to an end and the church remained without a facade.

-In 1966, the Florence flood inflicted serious damage to the complex of the basilica and the convent, located in the lower part of Florence.
+In 1966, the flood of the Arno River seriously damaged the complex of the basilica and the convent, located in the lower part of Florence.

-The interior of the church is apparently simple and highly monumental at the same time, with three naves divided by two rows of large pillars with an octagonal base.
+The church has an Egyptian cross plan, with three naves divided by two rows of large pillars with an octagonal base, and a large transept.

 HOW TO GET THERE

 The Basilica of Santa Croce is located about 1.6 kilometers away from the Santa Maria Novella railway station.
 The nearest bus station is Magliabechi, located about 50 meters away, on the bus Line C3.